A Classy Cleveland Park Victorian

-In the previous post (The Architect In Design Build Remodeling) we took a peek at architect Dan Morales' process as he prepared to design a family room addition for an 1895 Victorian in the Cleveland Park neighborhood of Washington DC.
+In the previous post (The Architect In Design Build Part One) we took a peek at design build architect Dan Morales' process as he prepared to design a kitchen and family room addition for an 1885 Victorian in the Cleveland Park neighborhood of Washington DC.
+This article will look at the completed project, and the process the architect went through to develop the concept.

-Surveying the mass of formal elements at the front elevation, we wondered what features Dan might carry over to the rear of the house for the new addition.
+Surveying the mass of formal elements at the front elevation, we wondered what features Dan might carry over to the rear of the house for the new kitchen and family room addition.

 A Picturesque Pile of Roofs